Krymancer/CalcSocket/README.md

 # CalcSocket
-A simple Server-Client to gets value and calculate the result
+A simple Server-Client to gets value,calculate and print the result.

 # Info